MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/quickstart-azure-for-managed-service-identity-aquila-sql-mi-instance.md

 monikerRange: 'sc-om-2022'
 ---

-# Quick Start - Set up Microsoft Azure for Managed service identity, Aquila RBAC and SQL MI instance
+# Quick Start: Set up Microsoft Azure for Managed service identity, Aquila RBAC and SQL MI instance

-This article describes how to create a Managed Service Identity (MSI), configure Aquila RBAC and create and configure an SQL MI Instance.
+This quickstart describes how to create a Managed Service Identity (MSI), configure Aquila RBAC and create and configure an SQL MI Instance.

 ## Create a Managed Service Identity (MSI)